memto/fcg/README.md

 $ scrapy crawl flags
 ```

-There will be an *output.odt* file created under *<project_root>/output* folder.
+There will be an *output<xx>.odt* file created under *<project_root>/output* folder.
 When open that file, there should be a warning about the file is corrupt but you can click *yes* to repare it
 (this is due to the file is created by the script).
 When the file is opened you can save it or export it to PDF from menu bar.

 #### Sample Output